-- The Slum: Another book among my favorite ones, The Slum is about a myriad of social tensions across multiple levels about the people who live in this slum.
+- The Slum: Another book among my favorite ones, The Slum is about a myriad of social tensions across different levels from the people who live in this slum.
 The story has incredible vividness, wonderful prose, and memorable characters.

 What to listen before traveling to Brazil

 - Caetano Veloso: He’s one of my favorite MPB singers.
-MPB stands for Música Popular Brasileira.
+MPB stands for Música Popular Brasileira, Popular Brazilian Music.

 - Zeca Pagodinho: Samba singer.
 He has great songs most Brazilians know and love to dance after a beer or two.

 - Ivete Sangalo: Learn axé with this great singer.
 Axé is a local music style with West African roots.
 It’s very popular in the Northeast region.

 - Marília Mendonça: She sings sertanejo, a local music style originated in the southern half of the country.